agentictrustlabs/agentic-trust/docs/NISTAgentSubmission.md

 ---

-## 11. Protocol-Centric and Composable Architecture (Implemented Today)
+## 11. Protocol-Centric and Composable Architecture

 > **This architecture is protocol-centric and composable by design.**